Logging

 // Log object state and exception formatted with the provided formatting method

-logger.Debug(someObject, someException, (s,ex) => "someObject: " + s.SomeCostlyMethod() + " threw an exception: " + ex);
+logger.Debug(someObject, someException, (s, ex) => "someObject: " + s.SomeCostlyMethod() + " threw an exception: " + ex);

-While the API exposes an IsEnabled method on the logger, you do not need to check this before writing a message because it is done before it tries to write the message.
-If there is a cost to constructing the log message, such as an expensive serialization of a value, use any of the overloads that takes a message formatter delegate and pass in a method that constructs your log message.
+method on the logger, you do not need to check this before writing a message because it does this before it tries to write it.
+If there is a cost to constructing the log message, such as an expensive value serialization, use any overloads that take a message formatter delegate and pass in a method that constructs your log message.
 This delegate is not called until the enabled state is verified, thus avoiding unnecessary work if the logger is disabled.

 Note

-Most of the logging methods of the logger are provided through extension methods, so it is necessary to import the EPiServer.Logging namespace to get easy access to these.
+Most of the logging methods of the logger are provided through extension methods, so it is necessary to import the

 Backwards compatibility

-If you are currently using log4net for logging and want to start using the new API in an existing project, there is a dedicated namespace called EPiServer.Logging.Compatibility that will help with the migration.
-This namespace contains a LogManager class and an ILog interface that matches their log4net equivalents which in most cases should enable a simple a search-and-replace between log4net and EPiServer.Logging.Compatibility to maintain the same logging.
+If you are currently using log4net for logging and want to start using the API in an existing project, there is a dedicated namespace called EPiServer.Logging.Compatibility

 Note